jredman14/portfolio/nova.md

+# Final Project Part 1
+For this assignment, I proposed a topic for my final project in Telling Stories with Data.
+Below, you'll find a summary of my proposal, an outline of my project, the data sources I plan to use in various visualizations, rough sketches of said visualizations, and my initial idea for how I will compile and present my project.

 # Summary
 Being a northern Virginia native, I’ve watched my home area grow and change for roughly two decades now.
 Whether it be as small as the county building a bike lane connecting my community to a shopping center, or as large as the intense development near the western urban fringe, northern Virginia is a dynamic, thriving suburb in many ways.
 But the suburban way of life — with its car-centric infrastructure, fertilized green lawns, sprawling infrastructure, and deeply Euclidian zoning — feels like the antithesis of sustainability.
 And given that the cost of living has risen substantially over the years, it’s fair to wonder whether the current development patterns are meeting the needs of residents.